-Bloomberg gives $500,000 to juice Dem turnout in Miami-Dade
+Bloomberg gives $500,000 to spur Dem turnout in Miami-Dade

 It’s a similar argument that Democrats who support legislative candidates have made as they try to convince donors to give: Though these campaigns may not have the same glimmer as a Senate or presidential race, they are cheaper and offer a considerable strategic upside.

-“It is unquantifiably important to be investing in these state and local races because Republicans have for 30 or 40 years and have done so because they understand that these offices control the levers of power,” said Amanda Littman, a Democratic strategist who leads Run for Something, which supports down-ballot candidates.
+“It is unquantifiably important to be investing in these state and local races because Republicans have for 30 or 40 years and have done so because they understand that these offices control the levers of power,” said Amanda Litman, a Democratic strategist who leads Run for Something, which supports down-ballot candidates.
 “Republicans understand this really, really well and have spent hundreds of millions of dollars winning them.”

 Though Bloomberg is not donating directly to Levine Cava’s campaign, his $500,000 contribution to the Miami-Dade County Democratic Executive Committee will undoubtedly help.
 Other major contributors supporting Levine Cava include Democratic megadonor Donald Sussman, who has given over $1 million.

-The money will be used to register Miami-Dade voters, knock on doors and contact voters via a phone bank.
+The money will be used to register Miami-Dade voters and knock on doors.

 In a statement, Bloomberg highlighted the importance of Miami-Dade County.